-- It is not acceptable to: - Copy, paraphrase, or summarize words or ideas without giving credit to the original source/creator (this includes individual sentences, pictures, quotes, data); - Use ChatGPT or other AI tools unless they are disclosed, cited, and acknowledged in any student work.
-Instruction on how to cite AI-generated tools is provided by your English teacher. - Submit an assignment completed in one course for credit in another course without both teachers' permission; - Submit all or part of someone else's paper or other assignment (including those from the Internet) with or without modifications (this includes homework, artwork, translations, labs, music, programs) and present it as your own; - Use another's ideas or expressions (whether they be from published source, parent/guardian, sibling, friend, etc.), passing them off as your own (this includes completing collaborative work on independent assignments); - Use, supply, or communicate in any way unauthorized materials (including textbooks, notes, calculators, computers or other unauthorized technology) prior to or during an exam, project, or assignment unless approved by the teacher; - Use technology for illicit purposes and/or unauthorized communication between students for the purpose of gaining academic advantage; - Assist a student in committing any act of academic dishonesty; - Use SparkNotes, Cliff Notes, reading guides, or video as a substitute for actual reading of an assigned text; - Gain unauthorized access to exams/answers, altering computer records, or forging signatures for the purpose of academic advantage; - Falsify research or results; and/or - Copy games, music or software.
+It is not acceptable to:

+- Copy, paraphrase, or summarize words or ideas without giving credit to the original source/creator (this includes individual sentences, pictures, quotes, data); - Submit an assignment completed in one course for credit in another course without both teachers' permission; - Submit all or part of someone else's paper or other assignment (including those from the Internet) with or without modifications (this includes homework, artwork, translations, labs, music, programs) and present it as your own: - Use another's ideas or expressions (whether they be from published source, parent, sibling, friend, etc.), passing them off as your own (this includes completing collaborative work on independent assignments); - Use, supply, or communicate in any way unauthorized materials (including textbooks, notes, calculators, computers or other unauthorized technology) prior to or during an exam, project, or assignment unless approved by the teacher; - Use technology for illicit purposes and/or unauthorized communication between students for the purpose of gaining academic advantage; - Assist a student in committing any act of academic dishonesty; - Use SparkNotes, Cliff Notes, reading guides, or video/DVD as a substitute for actual reading of an assigned text; - Gain unauthorized access to exams/answers, altering computer records, or forging signatures for the purpose of academic advantage; - Falsify research or results; and/or - Copy games, music or software.

-The above lists are not intended to be comprehensive.
+\\\\ The above lists are not intended to be comprehensive. \\\\